 College World Series Format

 Prior to the College World Series is the NCAA Division-I Baseball Tournament.
 The first round of the tournament is the Regionals, a group stage made up of 16 four-team pods.
-They play a double-elimination, round robin-style tournament where the top team from each group advances to the next round.
+They play a double-elimination tournament where the top team from each group advances to the next round.
 The second round, the Super Regionals, is a best-of-three series where the winner advances to the final eight in Omaha.

 Of the 64 total teams in the NCAA Tournament, 31 are auto-bids from conference champions while 33 other teams are at-large.
 The Regional hosts are the top 16 ranked teams and the remaining teams are placed by geography and matchup.